 What is a 1031 exchange and how does it work?

 A 1031 exchange, named after Section 1031 of the Internal Revenue Code, allows real estate investors to sell investment property and purchase replacement property while deferring capital gains taxes.
-The process requires using a qualified intermediary to hold the sale proceeds and following strict IRS timelines.
+The process requires using a qualified intermediary to hold the sale proceeds.

 How much do 1031 exchange companies charge?